 Once this breakthrough or kensho is achieved, zazen is no longer experienced as a means to an end, but instead is no longer distinguished as a separate practice or activity from our all other activities.
 Zazen is experienced as both beginningless and endless.

-Zazen draws all practices together as when we realise it directly, we no longer are bound by our conceptual and dualistic limitation of what we think it is.
-That is why Dogen said that zazen and enlightenment are one and the same.
+Zazen draws all practices together.
+This occurs in a real way once we experience that we are no longer bound by our conceptual and dualistic limitation of what we think zazen is.
+That realisation lets us understand Dogen’s saying: “that zazen and enlightenment are one and the same”.

 This does not mean however that we drop the practice of zazen once we reached a certain level of awareness, that, misses the point entirely as the goal is the path at every stage and the path is endless.